hsing013/rshell/README.md

 -The command cd doesn't work, it throws an error.

--Having more than two symbols, for example "ls -a &&& echo hello", will through an error
+-Having more than two symbols, for example "ls -a &&& echo hello", will return an error

+-The syntax for test has to be "test -e /home/path/file" or "[ -e /home/path/file ]" or "test /home/path/file" or "[ /home/path/file ]" or else it will return false.
+Flags can -e or -d or -f or none but the brackets must be surronded by a whitespace.

+-Parantheses that are 3 level deep may or may not work correctly.
+For example, "(((ls -a)) || ((echo Bill)) && (echo Gates))" will be wrong as it will trigger ls -a and echo Bill.
+But for example, "(((ls -a))) || (((echo Steve)))" will work correctly.

+-There must be space after a semicolon or else there will be an error.